Snowrries/CS214-S2015-S03/rec02/README.md

 ### Preprocessor Macros
 * We'll go into the gory details later in the semester but for now I'll say this.
 When you "compile" your code, you're actually doing a series of different things.
 * Preprocessing is the first step in the compilation process.
 * In short, the preprocessor is a simple text replacement tool.
-Simple in the sense that it's **very important** you understand it simply does text replacement.
+Simple in the sense that it's **very important** you understand it doesn't think beyond the replacement.
-* The preprocessor takes various directives (the lines that begin with `#`) and performs text replacement
+* The preprocessor takes various directives (the lines that begin with `#`) and replaces text in your source file before passing it to the compiler.
     * The `#include`, quite literally, takes the source code from the specified file and injects it into your code.
     * The `-E` flag will stop gcc after preprocessing.
 Write a simple miniature program (that includes stdio.h), add the `-E` flag to gcc when compiling, and then take a look at the output file.